 Clubhouses are organized around the belief that work and relationships are key to recovery.
 Because they pay attention to abilities rather than deficits, members feel empowered and supported to regain their roles in society and achieve goals they set for themselves.

 Accredited Clubhouses follow standards proven to help people with mental illness reach their goals.
 Although individual Clubhouse programming may vary, core Clubhouse components include:

-The daily activity at a Clubhouse is similar to any work place, consisting of eight hour days, Monday through Friday.
+The daily activity at a Clubhouse is similar to any work place, consisting of 8-hour days Monday through Friday.
 Members and staff work side-by-side, performing work for the Clubhouse.
-Members are encouraged to participate as they are ready, and quickly become relied upon.
+Members are encouraged to participate as they are ready and quickly become relied upon.
 Typical daily work includes: